myhdl/myhdl/doc/source/manual/intro.rst

   16
   >>>

-The value is set to 6 and the range to -8 to 7.
-Note that the max value is excluded.
+The value is set to 6 and the range to -8 ...
+7. Note that the max value is excluded.
 Checking the bit width with the *_nrbits* attribute shows that it occupies 4 bits.
 If we slice now all bits, by using the convention a[4:], which means to slice the 4 lsb bits, the returned :class:`intbv`